adambard/learnxinyminutes-docs/self.html.markdown

 # Methods

-Methods are like blocks but are not within a context but are the values of slots.
+Methods are like blocks but they are not within a context but instead are stored as values of slots.
 Unlike Smalltalk, methods by default return their final value not 'self'.

 ```
 "Here is an object with one assignable slot 'x' and a method 'reduceXTo: y'.